North East Surnames: Nesbit to Noble

 Mostly a Northern surname

 A name that Henry Guppy as being associated with the northern half of England and especially Cumberland and Northumberland followed by Durham and the adjacent parts of Yorkshire.
 The related name Nixon (see below) he determined to be most common in Cheshire and Northumberland.
 The Nicholson surname is also relatively frequent in the Armagh and Tyrone areas of Northern Ireland.

 Nicholson is a well-established surname in North East England.
 Mayors of Hartlepool in the sixteenth, seventeenth and eighteenth centuries included a Roger Nicholson in 1588; a Thomas Nicholson in 1621, 1623, 1631, 1635, 1639 and 1641; and a James Nicholson in 1711 and 1724.
 James Nichoslon was MP for the City of Durham in 1708.

-The seventeenth and eighteenth century Nicholsons of West Rainton in County Durham are a significant part of the ancestry of Queen Elizabeth II.
+The seventeenth and eighteenth century Nicholsons of West Rainton in County Durham are a significant part of the ancestry of our late queen, Elizabeth II.
 A Jean Nicholson (also sometimes using the spelling Nicholsen) was the dowager Countess of the late 8th Earl of Strathmore.

 Click on the image below to see the full family tree.